I always look forward to the winter holidays.

 Sacred times are not necessarily extraordinary fairy-tail moments or spectacular altered states of consciousness.
 They are not given only to special people; they are not unusual.
 You live them every moment, even right now…” A people without a history cannot be redeemed from time,” T.S.
 Eliot wrote, “because history is a pattern of timeless moments.”
 It is your history, made up of nothing but timeless moments, that redeems you from time.

 In the same way, as you go through the holiday, sacred time happens whether you feel it or not.
 You bustle through your obligations, right up to maybe past midnight.
 Rest assured that above you, under you, inside you, the moment is happening.
 “The movement of this silent cataclysm,” as Thomas Merton says, goes on.
 Sometime in the holy night something new happens, “A thrill of hope, the weary world rejoices…”

 …Christmas Eve is when everything hangs in the balance for Ebeneezer Scrooge, the night he sees a ghost and faces of his own death.
 It is a last-minute impossible rescue from certain darkness.
 This is another theological truth that children know.
 “But in thy dark streets shineth the everlasting light.
 The hopes and fears of all the years are met in thee tonight.”
 It translates here below as profound peace.
 Something enormous is going on, but it means us and our loved ones very clearly.
 It is just downstairs, by the tree, by the fire, just outside your door, in the sweet starlit darkness…”

-My best wishes for a peaceful, fun, safe and loving Christmas, Hanukah, Kwanza and anything else that is important to you this time of year!
+My best wishes for a peaceful, fun, safe and loving Christmas, Hanukah, Kwanza and anything else that is important to you at this time of year!
 I also want to wish you a Happy New Year!
-I sincerely hope that 2018 is good to you and your family.
-May your triumphs far outweigh your tragedies and your close relationships continue to grow deeper with time like a fine wine.
+I hope that 2018 is good for you and your family.
+May your triumphs far outweigh your tragedies, and your close relationships continue to grow deeper with time like a fine wine.